mbodale/mbodale.github.io/README.md

     lightwaverf configure

-Or if you have already uploaded your data to the LightwaveRF server, download this data by typing
+Or if you have already uploaded your data to the LightWaveRF server, download this data by typing

     lightwaverf update